loopbackio/loopback.io/doc/index.md

 permalink: /doc/index.html
 summary: LoopBack is a highly-extensible, open-source Node.js framework that enables you to create dynamic end-to-end REST APIs with little or no coding.
 ---
-{% include warning.html content="
-This is a draft site for LoopBack documentation.
-Until it goes live, please refer to [docs.strongloop.com](http://docs.strongloop.com/display/LB) for the official documentation.
-See [Background](#background-new-documentation-site) below for more information.
-" %}

-This site contains draft docs for:

-- [LoopBack 2.x](en/lb2) - Content has been migrated; testing underway.
-- [LoopBack 3.0](en/lb3) - Currently has a draft navigation sidebar, only some 3.0-specific content.
-- [Contributing to LoopBack docs](contrib) - some information specifically for doc. contributors.

-## LoopBack

 {% include see-also.html title="no" content="
 New to Node.js?
 Read Getting Started with Node for: